Terrance Watanabe

-Terrance Watanabe is an American businessman and high roller who inherited Oriental Trading Company, a direct merchant of value-priced party supplies, arts and crafts, toys and novelties and school supplies founded by his father Harry Watanabe.
-Terrance is known for the successful expansion of his father’s business, and the large amounts of money he wagered at Las Vegas casinos.
+Terrance K. Watanabe (born November 14, 1957) is an American businessman and high roller who inherited Oriental Trading Company, a company selling party supplies, arts and crafts, toys, novelties, and school supplies founded by his father Harry Watanabe.
+Terrance is known for successfully expanding the family business and for gambling extremely large amounts of money at casinos in Las Vegas.